stephenlautier/speedy-build-tools/README.md

 ## CLI

-Tasks can be used via CLI (without adding them to NPM scripts).
+CLI can also be used directly without being added to NPM scripts.

 ```
 obg-build-tools clean **/.tmp